hibernator11/preserving-digital-heritage/README.md

 This repository focuses on extracting structured information about artworks, including images, authorship, creation dates, and depicted subjects.

+This project includes a jupyter notebook describing how to replicate the extraction process.
+The code is available in this [link](Prado.ypnb).

 ## Use Case

 Digital heritage preservation requires: